-System operators can manually interrogate and enter settings in probes, connected to the data logger, using transparent mode.
+System operators can manually interrogate and enter settings in probes using transparent mode.
 Transparent mode is useful in troubleshooting SDI-12 systems because it allows direct communications with probes.

 Transparent mode may need to wait for commands issued by the programmed mode to finish before sending responses.
 While in transparent mode, the data logger programs may not execute.
 Data logger security may need to be unlocked before transparent mode can be activated.